jdeweese1/KSU_560_MSSQL_mac_setup/README.md

    $ wget https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Standard.bak
    $ mv WideWorldImporters-Standard wwi.bak
    ```

    In a terminal shell outside of the docker container run this:

-   `docker container ls` get the name it gives you FOO
+   `$ docker container ls` get the name it gives you FOO

 7. Enter the TSQL shell